 But speaking of Comey, Trump no longer only fired him.
 However, he is smearing him on his manner out the door as a crook.
 At one point, he remarks that “Comey also says that he did something so that it will get the unique prose — special recommend.
 He leaked.
 The purpose he leaked.
 So, he illegally leaked.”

-Of route, it might still be illegal for a former authorities official to reveal categorized facts.
-But there was nothing labeled approximately the memories of his conversations with Trump that Comey shared.
+It might still be illegal for a former authorities official to reveal categorized facts.
+But nothing labeled approximately the memories of his conversations with Trump that Comey shared.
 Comey himself is manifestly going to be ok right here.
-He’s a well-known former excessive-ranking authentic with proper media and political connections and amazing legal abilities who additionally earned millions of bucks throughout a brief stint on Wall Street.
+He’s a well-known former excessive-ranking authentic with proper media and political connections and amazing legal abilities.
+He earned millions of bucks throughout a brief stint on Wall Street.

-But it’s no small aspect to be baselessly accused of significant crimes by way of the president of the USA, and Trump is sending a clear message here to any legit of American authorities who, to any degree, is probably taking into consideration trying to uphold the guideline of regulation in place of bend to his whims.
+But it’s no small aspect to be baselessly accused of significant crimes by way of the president of the U.S.A., and Trump is sending a clear message here to any legit American authorities who, to any degree, are probably taking into consideration trying to uphold the guideline of regulation in place of bend to his whims.
 Trump later returns to this wild allegation:

 Mike.
 So think of this.
 He illegally leaks, and every person thinks it’s miles illegal, and via the manner, it looks as if it’s labeled and all that stuff.
 So he got — not a smart man — he got tricked into that because they didn’t even ask him that query.
 They asked him any other question, O.K.?

-There is, once more, really nothing labeled approximately an FBI director’s recollection of his communique over dinner with the president.
+Once more, there is nothing labeled approximately an F.B.I. director’s recollection of his communique over dinner with the president.
 Trump is simply making matters up.

-For proper measure, Trump additionally makes up a peculiar slander about Deputy FBI Director Andy McCabe, who he would like you to believe is essentially on Hillary Clinton’s payroll: TRUMP: I mean, study what we’ve now.
-We have a director of the F.B.I., acting, who obtained $700,000, whose wife acquired $seven-hundred,000 from, basically, Hillary Clinton. ’Cause it changed into thru Terry.
+Trump additionally makes up a peculiar slander about Deputy F.B.I. for the proper measure.
+Director Andy McCabe, who he would like you to believe is essentially on Hillary Clinton’s payroll: TRUMP: I mean, study what we’ve now.
+We have an acting director of the F.B.I., who obtained $700,000, whose wife acquired $seven-hundred,000 from Hillary Clinton.
+Because it changed into thru Terry.
 Which is Hillary Clinton?

 HABERMAN: This is [Andrew] McCabe’s wife, you imply?

-The underlying issue is that McCabe is a professional FBI agent and no longer a Donald Trump loyalist.
+The underlying issue is that McCabe is a professional F.B.I. agent and no longer a Donald Trump loyalist.
 His spouse is even a Democrat.
 To Trump, that’s suspicious.
-But of course, even a Republican like Jeff Sessions will be considered suspect if he were ever to fail to behave in Trump’s private interest.
+But of course, even a Republican like Jeff Sessions will be considered suspect if he fails to behave in Trump’s private interest.

 Trump says Sessions shouldn’t have recused himself.

-The collection of events, you’ll recollect, is that Sessions recused himself from Russia-associated matters after it was discovered that he’d lied to Congress about meetings with Ambassador Sergey Kislyak.
-There’s little indication that Trump has, without a doubt, allow this harm his day-to-day operating courting with Sessions.
-However, he clarifies that he thinks Sessions should have spared him the want to face an impartial suggestion.
+The collection of events you’ll recollect is that Sessions recused himself from Russia-associated matters after discovering that he’d lied to Congress about meetings with Ambassador Sergey Kislyak.
+There’s little indication that Trump has, without a doubt, allowed this to harm his day-to-day operating courting with Sessions.
+However, he clarifies that Sessions should have spared him the want to face an impartial suggestion.

 That positioned Deputy Attorney General Rod Rosenstein in price.
-Rosenstein is a Trump appointee, but he’s also a career prosecutor and no longer necessarily a die-difficult Trump loyalist.
-His public recognition turned into a piece of shambles after his letter arguing that Comey mishandled the Clinton electronic mail research become used because of the White House pretext for firing the FBI director.
-Then Rosenstein redeemed himself by recruiting former FBI Director Robert Mueller to function unique counsel to investigate Russia.
+Rosenstein is a Trump appointee but a career prosecutor and no longer necessarily a die-difficult Trump loyalist.
+His public recognition turned into a piece of shambles after his letter arguing that Comey mishandled the Clinton electronic mail research became used because of the White House pretext for firing the F.B.I. director.
+Then Rosenstein redeemed himself by recruiting former F.B.I.
+Director Robert Mueller to function as unique counsel to investigate Russia.

 Trump’s tackle the whole thing is that Sessions mistreated him: